 - Confused about the types of benefits to be included on employees' W-2s

 In an effort to help you navigate the W-2 requirements, Gallagher has developed multiple tools to help you understand, comply with, and communicate these changes to your employees.

-How has healthcare reform impacted your wellness programs?
-Employer-sponsored wellness programs that come in all shapes and sizes.
-In general, these programs attempt to address body, mind and pocketbook―helping employers reduce benefit costs and lost work time, while increasing employees' productivity and satisfaction.
-Prior to the passage of healthcare reform, HIPAA prohibited group health plans from discriminating against plan participants in terms of eligibility, benefits or premiums based on a health factor.
+Employer-sponsored wellness programs come in all shapes and sizes.
+In general, these programs attempt to address body, mind and pocketbook — helping employers reduce benefit costs and lost work time, while increasing employees' productivity and satisfaction.
+Prior to the passage of the ACA, HIPAA prohibited group health plans from discriminating against plan participants in terms of eligibility, benefits, or premiums based on a health factor.

 An exception was permitted for wellness programs that would allow a limited amount of rewards, or penalties, in return for adherence to a wellness program.
-In general, while healthcare reform adopted many aspects of the HIPAA Rule related to wellness programs, there were a number of significant changes introduced by the final HIPAA (as amended by PPACA) regulations issued in June 2013.
+In general, while the ACA adopted many aspects of the HIPAA Rule related to wellness programs, there were a number of significant changes introduced by the final HIPAA (as amended by the ACA) regulations issued in June 2013.
 In addition, the EEOC issued final regulations under the ADA and GINA in May 2016.
-This toolkit helps employers understand how healthcare reform, ADA and GINA impact employer-sponsored wellness programs.
+This toolkit helps employers understand how HIPAA, the ACA, ADA and GINA impact employer-sponsored wellness programs.

-- Navigate Wellness Regulations: How ADA, GINA and HIPAA/PPACA May Impact Your Journey
+- Navigate Wellness Regulations: How ADA, GINA and HIPAA/ACA May Impact Your Journey

-- Article: Final Wellness Regulations Under HIPAA, PPACA, ADA and GINA
+- Article: Final Wellness Regulations Under HIPAA, ACA, ADA and GINA

 - Guide for Designing a Compliant Wellness Program

 - Technical Bulletin — 2016 Issue 5 — EEOC Issues Final Wellness Rules under ADA and GINA